hanabi/hanabi.github.io/Reference.md

   * Bob blind-plays red 1 from his *Finesse Position*.
   * Cathy blind-plays red 2 from her *Finesse Position*.
   * Even though red 1 and red 2 are the same suit as the red 4, the team knows that no-one is promised the red 3.

+### The 5's Triple Bluff

+* Similar to the *4's Double Bluff*, you can also perform a *5's Triple Bluff*.
+* This flows naturally from the *4's Double Bluff* convention, since a card cannot be a 4 if it gets three blind-plays.
+* For example, in a 5-player game:
+  * All the 1's are played on the stacks except for red 1.
+  * It is the *Mid-Game*.
+(Thus, the *5 Color Ejection* convention is "turned off".)
+  * Alice clues red to Emily, touching a red 5 as a *Play Clue*.
+  * Bob sees that no-one else has the red 2.
+Bob blind-plays his *Finesse Position* card as red 1, but it is instead a blue 2.
+  * Cathy knows a green 2 does not match a blue 5, so this must be some kind of *Bluff*.
+However, a blue 5 is not a valid *Bluff* target.
+Furthermore, a red 5 is also not a valid *Double Bluff* target.
+Thus, this must be a *Triple Bluff*, so Cathy blind-plays her *Finesse Position* card as any playable card, and it plays as green 2.
+  * Donald also knows that this must be a *Triple Bluff*, so he also blind-plays his *Finesse Position* and it plays as a yellow 2.
+  * Emily knows that a red card initiated a *Triple Bluff*:
+    * If it was a red 1, then no-one would have blind-played anything.
+    * If it was a red 2, then only one person would blind-play as a (normal) *Bluff*.
+    * If it was a red 3, then only one person would blind-play as a *3 Bluff*.
+    * If it was a red 4, then only two people would blind-play as a *4's Double Bluff*.
+  * Thus, by process of elimination, the card must be red 5.
+* The above example did not require any explicit *5's Triple Bluff* convention to exist in order to work properly.
+However, there is also an explicit convention that allows for any *Triple Bluff* to also be a 5.
+* For example, in a 5-player game:
+  * The setup is exactly the same as the previous example, except a number 5 clue is used to initiate the *Triple Bluff*.
+  * Bob, Cathy, and Donald blind-play their *Finesse Position* cards.
+  * Emily knows that when the number 5 clue was given, the red 5 was four-away from playable, and all of the other 5's were three-away from playable.
+This means that normally, Emily would mark her 5 as any 5 except for red 5.
+(This is because only cards that are three-away from playable are valid *Triple Bluff* targets.)
+  * However, since the *5's Triple Bluff* convention exists, Emily knows that any 5 can be used to initiate a *Triple Bluff*.
+Thus, her 5 can be **any** 5 in the game, including red 5.

 ### The No-Information Double Finesse & The No-Information Double Bluff